 Sweet, tart raspberries and Framboise blend perfectly with the deep chocolate flavor in this Chocolate Raspberry Cake.
+Rich chocolate ganache adds a decadent touch to this bundt cake.

 Sweet, tart raspberries and rich, dark chocolate are a perfect flavor combination.
 I’ve been totally hooked on this dynamic duo lately, indulging with frightening regularity in this Raspberry Cream Tart.
 While I could eat this tart happily any time, I started thinking about other ways to get these two friends together.
 A rich chocolate cake studded with raspberries seemed like a great idea — a simple yet delicious dessert along the lines of this Kahlua Chocolate Cake recipe.
-Since I’d picked up a bottle of Chambord for the Raspberry Cream Tart recipe, I figured I could substitute Chambord for Kahlua in the cake recipe, toss in some berries, and call it good.
+Since I’d picked up a bottle of Chambord for the Raspberry Cream Tart recipe, I figured I could substitute Chambord for Kahlua in the cake recipe, toss in some berries, and call it a perfect Chocolate Raspberry Cake!

 Then I remembered just how much Kahlua gets mixed in the batter — one cup — and I thought again.
 Chambord, while decidedly delicious, is seriously pricey.
 I don’t mind using a splash here and there in baking projects, but a full cup!
 No way!